cc-archive/cc-global-components/CONTRIBUTING.md

 4. Merge the project metadata changes into the `main` branch
 5. Create a new release/tag on GitHub from the latest commit in `main`
     - use only the version number as the tag (without any prefix or suffix)
+6. Build the project for NPM/unpkg with `npm run build:unpkg`
-6. Run `npm publish` to publish latest version on NPM
+7. Run `npm publish` to publish latest version on NPM